sourcery-ai-experiments/pay-theory-documentation/docs/sdk/JAVASCRIPT/FUNCTIONS.md

 - `receiptDescription`: (String)
   - Description to be included in the receipt.
-Defaults to "Payment from {merchant name}".
+Defaults to "Payment from your merchant".

 The function returns a Promise that will contain an object with a key of `type`.
 You can expect the following values for `type`:
 - `SUCCESS`: The transaction was successful and the transaction details will be in the `body` key.